TheDataBadger/DSPP/README.md

 ## Work Experience
 8 Years + **BI Developer** in the Banking Industry

-*Specialising in customer behaviour, retention, and insight storytelling*
+*Specialising in customer behaviour, and insight storytelling*

 ## Skills
 - Power BI